Heavy Neutral Leptons -- Advancing into the PeV domain: Basic definitions for heavy neutral leptons

 A matrix $\Theta$ that automatically satisfies the seesaw relation \eqref{eq:see-saw} is given by the \textit{Casas-Ibarra parametrization} \cite{Casas:2001sr}:

 where $m_\nu = \diag(m_1, m_2,m_3)$, $M_N = \diag(M_1,\dots, M_{\mathcal{N}})$ and the $3 \times \mathcal{N}$ matrix $R$ obeys the relation: $R^T R = \mathbbm{1}$.

-In total, the model has introduced a total of new $7\mathcal{N} -3$ different parameters.
-Some of these are already constrained from neutrino oscillation data: two different mass splittings and three mixing angles from the PMNS matrix \cite{Esteban:2020cvm}.
+The model has introduced a total of new $7\mathcal{N} -3$ different parameters to the SM.
+Neutrino oscillation data already constraints some of them: two different mass splittings and three mixing angles from the PMNS matrix \cite{Esteban:2020cvm}.
 In the active neutrino sector, we additionally have the lightest neutrino mass, two Majorana CP phases, $\delta_{\mathrm{CP}}$, one Dirac CP phase, and the discrete choice of mass hierarchy.

-Throughout this work, we are mostly dealing with the simplest realistic case of $\mathcal{N} =2$.
+Throughout this work, we are dealing with the simplest realistic case of $\mathcal{N} =2$.
 In this case, the lightest neutrino mass is set automatically to zero, and only a linear combination of two Majorana phases contributes, which we will call $\eta$.
-This leaves us with three unknown parameters in the active neutrino sector, with the already mentioned unbeknown mass hierarchy.
+This leaves us with three unknown parameters in the active neutrino sector, with the already mentioned unbeknownst mass hierarchy.
 In this model, the $R$ matrix depends on the choice of hierarchy \cite{Ibarra:2003up, Petcov:2005jh}:

 It is useful to define the sum of the absolute value squared of all the elements of $|\Theta_{\alpha I}|^2$, $U_{\mathrm{tot}}^2$, in terms of Casas-Ibarra parameters, and HNL and active neutrino masses.
-The expression becomes rather simple when considering two HNLs with equal masses:
+The expression becomes simple when considering two HNLs with equal masses:

-the reader may find a more general expression in \cite{Eijima:2018qke}.
+the reader may find a more general expression in \cite{Eijima:2018qke} for non-degenerate HNL masses.